GWDdoS/Astral/about.md

 # How to use

-* Click ALT or TAB to open the menu (Not Implemented)
+* Click ALT or your custom keybind (Not Implemented)

 # Special Thanks